ejekanshjain/ejekanshjain/README.md

 ## I'm a Developer, Coder, Freelancer, and Gamer!
 - 📚 I’m currently learning everything 🤣
-- 👉 I’m looking for new opportunities
+- 👉 I’m looking for new Awesome opportunities
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play video games